Machine Learning for Correlations of Electromagnetic Properties in Ab Initio Calculations: Full-Space Prediction Networks

 \subsection{Network Design}

 The network design in this work is identical to previous FSPN applications.
-We predict the converged value based on a subset or sample $S^{\cNmax}$ of the available NCSM data consisting of E2 moments at four consecutive \Nmax for three different \hw while \cNmax indicates the highest \Nmax present in the sample.
-The desired mapping $S^\cNmax\rightarrow Q^\infty$ is then modeled by an ANN with an input layer, three hidden layers, and an output layer with dimensions (12, 48, 48, 24, 1), where the node in the output layer yields the prediction for the converged E2 moment $Q^\infty$.
-A schematic depiction of the network topology is given in \cref{fig:topology}.
+We predict the solution in the full Hilbert space based on a subset or sample $S^{\cNmax}$ of the available NCSM data consisting of E2 moments at four consecutive \Nmax for three different \hw while \cNmax indicates the highest \Nmax present in the sample.
+The desired mapping $S^\cNmax\rightarrow Q^\infty$ is then modeled by an ANN with an input layer, three hidden layers, and an output layer with dimensions (12, 48, 48, 24, 1), where the node in the output layer yields the prediction for the full-space E2 moment $Q^\infty$.
+A schematic depiction of the network topology is given in \cref{fig:topology} and contains 4189 trainable parameters.
 Regarding the chosen hyperparameters we employ an AdamW optimizer \cite{Losh17}, a ReLU activation function \cite{Nair10}, and a mean-square error (MSE) loss function.

-For the training of the network we construct all possible samples from the training data and separate it into a large training set and a small validation set.
+For the training of the network we construct all possible samples from the training data, which amounts to 166\,320 samples, and randomly separate it into a large training set (85\%), a small validation set (10\%), and a development set for adjustments during training (5\%).
 In order to facilitate the learning process, we normalize each sample to the interval [0,1], which has proven to be crucial for the prediction of radii \cite{WoKno24}.
 We then train our FSPN on batches of 512 training samples with an initial learning rate of $\eta=0.001$, which is successively reduced during the training by an adaptive learning rate scheduler that halves the learning rate whenever it plateaus for more than two epochs.
 The network is trained for a total of 100 epochs and is considered valid if its loss on the validation data is below $0.01$.
+The inset in \cref{fig:training_data} shows the loss of the FSPNs for each epoch on, both, the training and validation data averaged over 10 networks.
+From the proximity of both curves we conclude that the FSPNs do not suffer from overfitting.